MarsBased/handbook/sections/development/cycles.md

 - **To be deployed:** a task has passed the code review and has been merged, but it is still not deployed anywhere.
 - **Staging:** tasks deployed to the staging environment.
 The project manager (or the client, sometimes) does another review of the task in the staging environment.
 - **Done:** when a task gets the final OK it is moved to Done.
-- **Canceled:** tasks that have been canceled because they are duplicated or no longer needed.
+- **Cancelled:** tasks that have been cancelled because they are duplicated or no longer needed.

 ## 6. <a name='fields'></a>Fields